VisualFP/docs/SA/design_concept/content/poc/options_compiler_other.typ

 Unfortunately, Hugs is is not actively maintained anymore @hugs-compiler, thus, it wasn't considered further.

-Another Haskell compiler platform we've looked at is the _Haskell Suite_, which is a collection of tools and libraries that aim to implement a complete Haskell compiler @haskell-suite.
+Another Haskell compiler platform is the _Haskell Suite_, which is a collection of tools and libraries that aim to implement a complete Haskell compiler @haskell-suite.